romland/itemLens/README.md

 - scan QR-codes containing URLs to relevant documents
 - paste in a list of attributes (weight/color/size/etc)
 - **Fuzzy Search Toggles:** Unhappy with search results?
 The AI stems words (e.g., "Jeans" -> "Jean") which is great for finding electronics or tools but sometimes too broad for clothes.
 You can toggle "Fuzzy Word Search" off per-collection in Settings for strict text matching.
+- **Position Persistence:** The reader automatically saves your exact scroll position, PDF page, or EPUB location across sessions.
+You won't spend half your day scrolling back to where you left off.
 - **Multiple Categories:** Need an item to exist in two categories?
 Give it multiple photos and assign a different category to each photo.
 The engine resolves categories at the photo level.
 - **Changing Categories:** Changing the category of an item is awkward at the moment; go into the image lightbox, use the "..." menu and change the category of the item there (historically it comes from the fact that it's the *photo* that is categorized, not the item).
 - **Just Paste Anything:** The global PasteHandler instantly detects images in your clipboard (uploading them to the current item), raw URLs (fetching the webpage/PDF), and text blocks (creating local Markdown notes analyzed by LLMs).
 Hit `Ctrl+V` anywhereitemLens!